 3.1 Requests under the Act

-In an attempt to increase and facilitate access, the PSC treats as many requests for information informally unless the requester otherwise chooses a formal approach.
+In an attempt to increase and facilitate access, the PSC treats informally as many requests for information as possible.

-The PSC completed 30 requests during the reporting period and carried forward one for the following reporting period (2010-2011).
+The PSC completed 26 requests during the reporting period and carried forward three into the (2011-2012) reporting period.
+One of the three is the request mentioned above (containing over 15 000 pages for review).
 For a historical comparison of requests received and completed, see Appendix B.

 3.2 Nature of requests

-This year, 30 requests were completed.
-As in previous years, the requests completed covered the entire gamut of the PSC's activities.
-More specifically, the requests pertained to the following:
+As in previous years, the 26 completed requests covered the entire gamut of the PSC's activities.
+More specifically, they pertained to the following categories:

-- Twelve requests (40 percent) were from individuals seeking information about themselves on various issues such as priority administration files.
+- Ten requests (38.5 percent) were from individuals seeking information about themselves on various issues such as priority administration files, and political candidacy requests.

-- Four requests (13 percent) were from individuals seeking information contained in investigation and appeal files held by the former Recourse Branch (now Investigations Directorate).
+- Four requests (15.5 percent) were from individuals seeking information contained in investigation and audit files.

 3.3 Inter-organizational consultations

-The PSC received 11 requests for privacy consultations from other government departments and agencies.
-These requests amounted to a review of 389 pages of information.
-After a thorough review of the files, the PSC determined that in 7 of the 11 requests (completed over the course of the reporting period), information pertaining to the PSC could be released in full.
-Three privacy consultation requests were carried over from 2008-2009.
+The PSC received 6 requests for privacy consultations from other government departments and agencies.
+These requests amounted to a review of 111 pages of information.
+After a thorough review of the files, the PSC determined that for 4 of the 6 requests, the information pertaining to the PSC could be released in full, while information related to the other two requests could be disclosed in part.

-The requests for consultation pertained to the Public Service Employment Act, information on staffing files, second language and other forms of assessment results as well as information related to PSC investigations.
+The requests for consultation pertained to the Public Service Employment Act, information on staffing files, and other forms of assessment results as well as information related to PSC investigations.

-The PSC itself consulted other government departments and agencies for seven of its Privacy Act requests.
+The PSC itself consulted other government departments and agencies for 5 of its Privacy Act requests.